Master of Public Health Degree Program

 In addition to MPH Foundational Competencies for MPH Students in the School of Public Health-Bloomington, after completing the Master of Public Health degree with a major in Biostatistics, students will be able to:

-- Apply descriptive and inferential methodologies according to the type of data model for answering a particular public health research question.
+- Apply descriptive and inferential methodologies according to the type of study design for answering a particular public health research question

 Next Steps in Your Public Health Career